-There's an equally simple--but more true--story they could be telling themselves: "We don't have the power to prevent every type of miscount, but we can keep elections safe anyway, just by using the paper ballots and the canvass to detect and correct miscounts, regardless of cause."
+There's an equally simple--but more true--story they could be telling themselves: "We don't have the power to prevent every type of miscount, but we can keep elections safe anyway by using the paper ballots to detect and correct miscounts, regardless of cause."

 That proposal is uncontroversial.
 Every national election expert promotes routine audits.
 So do other authorities, such as the US Department of Homeland Security.
 When presented with the idea that election clerks should verify the right winners before they declare election results final, every voter responds with either “Well, duh” or a wide-eyed “You mean they don’t do that now?!?!”

-Wisconsin election officials, however, think that all of us are wrong about that.
+Wisconsin election officials, however, think that all the rest of us are wrong about that.
 In response to my article, I received the following email from the county clerk in a mid-sized Wisconsin county:

 "Good afternoon, Ms. McKim: Please tell me if a piece of Wisconsin certified equipment has ever been hacked, or how one could even attempt to hack said equipment.
 The equipment used in my county is never connected to the Internet.
 It's not even connected to our county network.
 Unless someone has figured out a way to hack through the unit's power cord, our equipment is basically unhackable."

-Our elections are run by a lightly trained and lightly supervised temporary workforce.
+Hacking might be a risk, but mistakes and malfunctions are a reality.
+Our voting machines are operated by a lightly trained and lightly supervised temporary workforce.
 None get more than four days of on-the-job experience every year.
 Even the election managers—the municipal and county clerks—work only part-time on that task.
 The 2016 presidential recount—for most election officials, a once-in-a-career opportunity to check their work—revealed that more than 1 in every 170 votes were incorrectly certified in the original canvass—mostly because of human error.